 Likewise, it is wise to seek delayed repayment clause with new unemployed loans.
 For, your financial hassles would most likely cease to exist as you get your new job.
 You should thus focus on finding a job.

 5. What should be a financial plan of action with unemployment?

 Being an unemployed person, you need to be prudent enough to channelise your funds cautiously.
-Neither it would be advisable to raise very high loans nor to exhaust your all savings meant for future goals.
+Do not raise very high loans nor even exhaust all savings which are meant for future goals.
 You would need to keep the balance.
 Delay expenses and adopt frugal living.